rossumur/microtouch/README.md

 A prototype wikipedia reader.
 Uses a prebuilt file based on the simple english corpus.
 Load the "wiki.blb" (tools/MicrotouchSim/MicrotouchSim/microSD) file onto a microSD card, follow instructions in makefile to build the demo.

+### Zork/Frotz - A Z-machine interpreter for microtouch

+The Z-machine was created in 1979 to play large (100k!) adventure games on small (8K!) personal computers.
+Long before the Java the implementors at Infocom built a virtual machine capable of paging, loading and saving complete runtime state that ran on a wide variety of CPUs.
+Pretty sophisticated stuff for microcomputers 30 years ago.

+Infocom published the most enduring works of interactive fiction; if you have not played one of these beginning to end you are really missing one of the great joys of computer gaming.
+The code is based on a cut down version of frotz, the gold standard for z-machine interpreters.

+A page file on the microSD card ("p.pge") acts as its backing store.
+By default the app loads "game.z5" game but will play most non v6 games: just change their name and copy to the microSD.

+There is a version of the interpreter that uses a nice anti aliased font - at 31k it is too big to load with the bootloader but ISP owners can give it a try (make zorkcleartype)

 ## Tools